top of page

 INCLUDES:

-• 7 nights accommodation (double or twin room), in Praia do Tofo/ Barra
+• 7 nights of accommodation (double or twin room) in Praia do Tofo

-• Snorkelling equipment (wetsuit, mask, snorkel, fins and weights)
+• Snorkeling equipment (wetsuit, mask, snorkel, fins, and weights)

-• Hydrophone on board for listening to the whales
+• Hydrophone onboard to listen to the whales

 • Private divemaster and whale expert